Python code cleanup for beginners. 12 steps to readable and maintainable code.

 function.
 It may look like overkill for two lines of code, but it makes the code easier to change.
 For example, you can already wrap your function with click for command-line options.

 Fortunately, there is a hack.
-The same smart folks tell us that practicing results in 80% of retention of knowledge.
-Therefore, here is my challenge: take one of your projects and apply all twelve steps to it.
+Practicing results in 80% of retention of knowledge.
+Here is my challenge: take one of your projects and apply all twelve steps to it.
 It’s 8x more likely that you become a better developer.

 What else to read

-If you care about maintainability, read my post about the importance of explicit data structures: Don’t let dicts spoil your code.
+If you care about maintainability, read my post about data structures: Don’t let dicts spoil your code.